No to San Diego school layoffs! Defend the right to high quality public education!

 Securing the social right to quality education is, above all, a political struggle, which pits the interests of the working class—black, white, native-born or immigrant—against the financial oligarchy and the corporate-controlled parties that defend the ruling class.

-The Socialist Equality Party is leading the fight for the building of a mass political movement of the working class, which is opposed to war, social inequality, the attack on immigrants and democratic rights.
+The Socialist Equality Party is leading the fight for the building of a mass political movement of the working class, which is opposed to war, social inequality, and the attack on immigrants and democratic rights.
 Only the political mobilization of the working class and the fight for a workers’ government can break the dictatorial grip of the corporate and financial oligarchy, and create the conditions for the socialist reorganization of society, which places human needs, not private profit, first.

 The SEP calls for the dismantling of the Pentagon war machine, the closure of US foreign bases, and the transfer of the nearly $1 trillion annual military budget to socially useful purposes, including a crash program to hire millions of teachers, to repair and construct school buildings and to provide all the necessary resources to raise the educational and cultural level of all children, regardless of socioeconomic background.